Roof Replacement Cost

 a black roof that has just been replaced

-Because of their training, they also know which portions of your roof are dangerous to stand on.
+Because of their training, they also know which sections of your roof are dangerous to stand on.
 You should never jeopardise your safety.

 When done correctly, a well-maintained roof adds a layer of class and elegance to a home.
 While it's not always the first thing people notice when they first see a house, if it's poorly installed, you can bet they'll notice it.

 Unevenly installed tiles and rippling shingles are indications of a poor job.
 In most cases, these signs will be obvious right away.
-Do you really want to take the risk?
 It's not worth attempting the job yourself, especially if you're going to sell your home soon.

-Building Regulations & Planning Permission for Roof Installations
+Building Regulations and Planning Permission for Roof Installations

-• The amount of change you can make to the existing roof plane is limited to 150 millimetres.
+• The amount of change you can make to the existing roof plane is limited to 150mm.

 • No changes should be made higher than the top portion of the roof.